 When she was 14, Fatima Bhutto huddled in the corner of a closet shielding her baby brother while shots rang out in the streets outside her home.
 Those shots killed her father and continued the legacy of blood that marks her family and her country.
 Now, the Afghan-born Pakistani poet and writer speaks about a life lived in the shadow of political power and death.

 Bhutto, the granddaughter of former Prime Minister Zulfikar Ali Bhutto and niece of Benazir Bhutto, studied at Columbia University and the School of Oriental and African Studies at the University of London.
 For the Wheeler Centre, Bhutto talks with SBS journalist Anton Enus about her remarkable memoir, Songs of Blood and Sword, which is at once the story of a family, a search for answers about the death of her father and a portrait of an accomplished young woman who must decide her role in Pakistan’s future.

-Anton Enus is an award winning broadcast journalist with more than 20 years of experience.
+Anton Enus, an award winning broadcast journalist with more than 25 years’ of experience, has been presenting SBS World News bulletins since 1999.
 His career spans television, radio and print coverage of international news and current affairs in both South Africa and Australia.
-Anton is currently the nightly news anchor for SBS World News Australia.
+In his spare ...
+Read more

 Fatima Bhutto was born in Kabul, Afghanistan and grew up between Syria and Pakistan.
 She is the author of several books, both fiction and nonfiction.
 Her debut novel, The Shadow of the Crescent Moon, was long listed for the Bailey’s Women’s Prize for Fiction and the memoir about her father’s...
 Read more

 Watch, Listen, Read: Above and Beyond the Spring Fling 2023 Program